 Step 1: Clean the Lid and Rim

 Lay the can on a dropcloth or some old newspaper.
-Wipe the top of the lid clean, and wrap a clean cotton rag around a flat-blade screwdriver head to clean the rim.
-Carefully scrape off any dried paint, rust or corrosion from the rim before opening.
+Wipe the top off the lid clean with a dry cloth and carefully scrape off any dried paint, rust or corrosion from the rim before opening.
+Use a a flat-blade screwdriver or paint key to open the lid.

 Step 2: Remove the Lid

 Position the edge of a flat-blade screwdriver under the lid's rim and partially pry it up from the can.
 Repeat in three or more locations around the can's perimeter until the lid is free.
-Put the lid aside for later.
+Put the lid aside for later, making sure not to get paint everywhere.

 Clean the mixing attachment using the appropriate solvent: running water for latex paint or paint thinner for oil-based paint.
 If you don't plan to apply the paint immediately, replace the lid and gently hammer it into place with a rubber mallet.